youbond/python-utils/README.md

-# common
+# Origin Common Code

-Common util functions and mixins to make development of other projects easier.
+This module is a collection of util functions and mixins to make development of other projects easier.